Variational Learning of Disentangled Representations: Implementation details

 \subsubsection{scRNA-Seq}

 Following on the previous applications by \citet{scVI}, we use $z\in \mathbb{R}^{10}$, $w \in \mathbb{R}^2$.
-For \methodname\, we match the dimensions and use $w \in \mathbb{R}^{10}$ to avoid parameterizing the prior $p(w \mid z,y)$ with an additional neural network.
+Similar to the Noisy Colored MNIST example, we use \methodname{} with matched sizes by parameterizing $p(w \mid y)$ through a neural network.
 We use MLPs with $n_{hidden}=1, d_{hidden}=128$ to parameterize approximate posteriors, the generative model and classifiers.
 We calculate K-Means NMI through \mbox{\emph{scikit-learn}} \citep{scikit-learn} by calling the \mbox{\texttt{normalized\_mutual\_info\_score}} function with the original labels and the clusterings obtained by running KMeans on (1) the entire latent embedding and (2) single dimensions of the embedding and report the highest score.
 A more detailed table of model-specific hyperparameters is provided in Supplementary Table \ref{suptable:kang_weights}: